MisoPrettyStacks/Consilience-Combinatory-Creativity-/README.md

 ## Status

 Early.
-The site currently documents the research foundation and the plan — the agent architecture build will be documented.
+The site currently documents the research foundation, the plan, and experimental builds — the agent architecture build will be documented.
 See the "the project" section on the site for what's actually in motion.